 7. “I Would Change, But I Can’t Because Of X.”

 Unless X is “I don’t really want to,” then this statement is bullshit.
 You’re making excuses.
 And it’s OK, we all do, but you might as well own up to it.
 You don’t want to change, because if you truly wanted it, you would do it.
 And if you don’t do it, then that means that what’s causing you misery is also benefiting you in some unconscious way.

-I talked to a client recently who is ambitious but has been blaming the injustice of the present economy and social system for his inability to work on his business idea.
+I talked to a client recently who is ambitious, but he’s been blaming the injustice of the present economy and social system for his inability to work on his business idea.
 Throughout the conversations, he began to look at some of his beliefs and see that many of them were merely excuses to justify his already being unhappy.

 But still, his inability to act persisted.
 That’s because the root of the issue was deeper.
-His anger at the injustice of the current system doesn’t just justify his inability to act, but it also feeds his sense of self-importance, his belief that if he were allowed to try, he’d be amazing but because he’s not allowed, he’ll forever be angry and miserable instead.
+His anger at the injustice of the current system not only justifies his inability to act, but it also feeds his sense of self-importance, his belief that if he were allowed to try, he’d be amazing but because he’s not allowed, he’ll forever be angry and miserable instead.

-The need for importance is one of the most fundamental psychology needs.
-And in this case, a bright young man would rather hold onto his misery than risk anonymity and failure.
+The need for importance is one of the most fundamental psychological needs.
+And in this case, a bright young man would rather hold on to his misery than risk anonymity and failure.

 In most cases, you can.
 If there’s one thing I’ve learned from traveling the world and staying in some particularly unsavory places for a period of time, it’s that humans adapt incredibly quickly.
 I (and many others) have documented the arduous process of selling and giving away most of our possessions and the spectacular realization that after a brief period of nostalgia, we don’t miss any of them at all.